Coming May 1, 2021

 -- Douglas Penick, Author

 "The narrative is powerful in its solid simplicity and dramatic events.
-Although the time is past, the novel is very effectively in a now."
+Although the time is past, the novel is very much of the present."

 -- Ellen Cooney, Author

 "A tale of profound, irrevocable changes in the middle of America in the 1960s, as a sheltered, upper-middle-class teenager becomes transformed, not only in his own physical and spiritual self, but also in his awareness of class and race and forces of discrimination he'd never had a clue of before.
 The narrative is powerful in its solid simplicity and dramatic, quietly vivid events.
-Although the time is past, the novel is very effectively in a now."
+Although the time is past, the novel is very much of the present."

 --Ellen Cooney, author of One Night Two Souls Went Walking, The Mountaintop School for Dogs, and more.